llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Open the Web UI of this addon and click **Login to Tesla account**.
 After authenticating, it will redirect to your callback URL which doesn't exist, so you'll see an error like *404 not found*.
 That's normal.
 Copy the URL from that page and paste it into the text field on the Web UI, then click **Generate token from URL**.
 The refresh token will be printed to the log and also copied to your clipboard for later use.

-> [!TIP]
-> The first time you request a refresh token, it will also prompt to authorize your Client ID to access your Tesla account.
+> Tip: The first time you request a refresh token, it will also prompt to authorize your Client ID to access your Tesla account.
 Allow all scopes.

 Using the Home Assistant iOS app, open the Addon Web UI and click **Enroll public key in your vehicle**.
 This should launch the Tesla app where it prompts for approval to "allow third-party access to your vehicle".
 If you have multiple vehicles, you'll need to do this on each of them.
-> [!NOTE]
-> Your Tesla app must already be key-paired with the car.
+Your Tesla app must already be key-paired with the car.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.
 It should pre-fill the Client ID, URL, and certificate for you by reading them from this addon.